gabriel1379/quarry_link/README.md

 By gabriel1379

-This mod links the mod Quarry Mechanics [ContentDB](https://content.luanti.org/packages/kestral/quarry/) [Source](https://github.com/kestral246/quarry) with other mods, to make its mechanics usable with the resource nodes of those too.
+This mod links the mod Quarry Mechanics [ContentDB](https://content.luanti.org/packages/kestral/quarry/) [Source](https://github.com/kestral246/quarry) with other mods, to make its mechanics usable with the stone-type and resource nodes of those too.

 Currently supported mods:
 -------------------------